pfrancis113/Project3/README.md

 It is an initial foray into the world of a web-based athlete management software solutions and component-based programming using React

 ## Features
-1. Editable table of workout template
+1. Workout table/journal
 2. Associated exercise video playlist
-2. Header that generates a quote
+2. Header that generates a quote from an array